e-ManueI/README/README.md

 ## <b>Whoami? 🙃</b>

-I am Emmanuel, A versatile Software Developer skilled in UI/UX design, full-stack development, and mobile app creation using Android and Flutter.
-Proficient in backend technologies like Django, Next.js, and Spring Boot, with experience in data science, machine learning, and automation.
+I am Emmanuel, A versatile Software Developer skilled in full-stack development, and mobile app creation using Android and Flutter.
+Proficient in backend technologies like Django, Next.js, and Spring Boot, with experience in data science, machine learning, a bit of UI/UX design, and automation.
 Adept at building scalable, high-performance software, and collaborating in Agile environments to deliver robust solutions.

 ## <b>What I am good at!/Skills 🧙🏼‍♂️</b>
 <ul>